 Find your local pantry

 Emergency food pantries are open different days and times.
-To find a pantry close to you, call 541-343-2822 or use the map below:
+To find a pantry close to you, call 541-343-2822, view our Pantry Directory or use the map below:

-Two: Select Eugene, Springfield or Rural Areas on the left for a list of pantries and to display those colored pantry regions on the map.
+Two: Select Eugene, Springfield or Rural Areas on the left for a list of pantries and to display pantries on the map.